Skip to main content

 When are Association Board meetings?

-Board of Directors meetings are held monthly on the third Tuesday of the month at 7:00 p.m. at the Orange Terrace Community Center.
-The meeting notice can be found posted at the Community Center a week prior to the meeting and is also emailed to owners who provide an email address to the community manager.
+Board of Directors meetings are held monthly on the third Tuesday of every odd numbered month at 7:00 p.m. at the Orange Terrace Community Center.
+The meeting notice can be found posted on the Resident Portal a week prior to the meeting and is also emailed to owners who provide an email address to the community manager.
 Open Forum is scheduled at the beginning of the meeting to allow Homeowners in attendance to address the Board on any topic not already an agenda item.
 Homeowners will sign in and note the topic for discussion and are allowed three (3) minutes to speak on each different topic.
 The Board can only take action on scheduled agenda items.